alem-platform/bootcamp-go/story11/list_find/README.md

 | -------------- |
 | `list/find.go` |

+<p data-story-username="aberonshin">And we found them, indeed.
+The answer was simply no. Not possible.
+There is no way such a magic formula that could change the world could come without risks.
+Changes are always risky, even when it comes to biotechnology.
+Especially when it comes to biotechnology.</p>

 # list_find

 Implement the method `Find` for the `List` structure.
 This method should iterate through the list and return the first node for which the provided function returns `true`.
 If no such node is found, it should return `nil`.